Suivre ce lien pour la version en [Français].

 1. Get the « Send to OneNote tool » icon in the task bar :

-Actually, this is not the OneNote icon itself, as written in the File/Option/Display menu.
-Rather, it consist in an add-in, that comes automatically with OneNote, and allow to quickly perform 3 things :
+Actually, this is not about the OneNote’ icon itself, as stated in the File/Option/Display menu.
+Rather, it consists in an add-in, that comes automatically with OneNote, and allows to quickly perform 3 things :